adamsilver/fdpb/06-an-inbox.md

 ![Illustrate this](.)

 This is not a browser bug.
 It's just that some browsers are more forgiving than others.
 The forgiving ones only submit the form by pressing <kbd>space</kbd> or <kbd>enter</kbd>.
-Unfortunatelty, not all browsers are alike or implement the specification consistently.
+Unfortunately, not all browsers are alike or implement the specification consistently.
 Ignoring people who use a less forgiving browser doesn't make the problem any less real for users.

-The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay them out in a more convenient fashion.
-One way around this would be to use Javascript to create completely different experiences.
-This is known as adapative (not responsive!) design, which has its own set of pitfalls.
-Let's discuss the differences next.
+The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay out the options.
+One solution is to create a completely different component for big screens using Javascript.
+This is known as adapative (not responsive!) design, which we'll discuss next.

 ### Adaptive design versus responsive design